maizy/WorkSprint/readme.markdown

     # 1. Install mysql client if you don't have one
     #sudo port install mysql5

-    # 2. and mysql-server if you database will run localy
+    # 2. and mysql-server if your database will run localy
     #sudo port install mysql5-server

     # 3. add symlink to mysql_config